trinodb/benchto/docs/getting-started/README.md

 If you are running docker container on the same machine, on which docker client is used, use `127.0.0.1` as `dockerhost`.

-The easiest way is to setup correct mapping in `/etc/hosts`.
+The easiest way is to set up correct mapping in `/etc/hosts`.

 ## Build project